sureshk75/c.o.c.o.a/README.md

-# c.o.c.o.a
-Chocolate Overdosed for Conquerors Of Atlantis
+# Chocolate Overdosed for Conquerors Of Atlantis

----

 Auto Clicker App for Conquerors of Atlantis.
 Functions include:
 * [x] Anthropus Camp & Wilderness Farming